rtm/upward/README.md

  1. A broad selection of upward-aware **data manipulation functions** such as `map`.

- 1. APIs for defining **CSS**, which are also upward-aware and thus dynamically changeable
+ 1. An API for defining **CSS**, which is also upward-aware and thus dynamically changeable

  1. **Utilities** such as timers.